Media-Bias-Group/Classic-ML-Automated-Identification-of-Bias-Inducing-Words-in-News-Articles/README.md

 - prepare data for further ML training (e.g., one-hot encoding, etc.)

 To run this script, the following data files are needed:
-- labeled_dataset.xlsx
+- labeled_dataset.xlsx (attached)

-Dictionaries needed to run the code (only biased lexicon is attached):
+Dictionaries needed to run the code:
 - details in the script

 ### 3.2_Features_analysis.ipynb